UNCOVER

 I chose to specialise in GDH to help address the limited access to this modality in New Zealand.
 I believe people living with IBS deserve a comprehensive approach to symptom management, one that focuses on achieving meaningful improvement and a better quality of life.

-Many of my clients come to me after years of trying diets and medications that haven't provided the support they needed.
-GDH offers a different, evidence-based path: it provides a way to support the regulation of the communication loop between the brain and the gut, known as the gut–brain axis.
-By focusing on this connection, we can help calm the signals that contribute to IBS symptoms, creating the conditions for significant and long-term wellbeing.
+Many of my clients come to me to explore the gut-brain component of their condition alongside their existing dietary or medical management plans.
+GDH offers a different, evidence-informed path: it provides a way to support the regulation of the communication loop between the brain and the gut, known as the gut–brain axis.
+By focusing on this connection, we can help calm the signals that contribute to IBS symptoms, creating the conditions to support ongoing digestive wellbeing and daily comfort.

 My Passion

-My passion is supporting people living with IBS and other functional gut challenges to achieve meaningful, long-term improvement through my comprehensive IBS Gut-Brain Connection Program.
+My passion is supporting people living with IBS and other functional gut challenges in their journey toward meaningful, long-term symptom management through my comprehensive IBS Gut-Brain Connection Program.

-I work with individuals who are looking for a different approach, often after years of exploring various diets and protocols.
-GDH offers a unique, evidence-based path: a way to support the regulation of the communication loop between the brain and the gut, known as the gut–brain axis.
+I work with individuals who are looking to explore the mind-body connection as a specialised part of their health journey.
+GDH offers an evidence-informed approach: a way to support the regulation of the communication loop between the brain and the gut, known as the gut–brain axis.

 This axis plays a key role in how IBS symptoms are experienced.
-By calming this communication system, we help create the conditions for significant, sustained wellbeing and a better quality of life.
+By focusing on the regulation of this communication system, the program aims to create the conditions for improved daily comfort and a better quality of life.

 What Does IBS Really Feel Like?

-IBS is more than just one symptom, it is a daily experience of physical discomfort and unpredictability.
-From altered bowel habits and abdominal discomfort to bloating and the associated stress, these symptoms can significantly impact your quality of life.
+IBS is often more than just one symptom; it is an experience of physical discomfort that can affect daily routines.
+From altered bowel habits and abdominal discomfort to bloating and associated stress, these challenges can impact your overall quality of life.

 Woman with IBS sitting on the toilet, experiencing a flare-up — reflecting the private and distressing reality of IBS symptoms.